w3f/w3f-education/docs/Parachain/beginner/section2/install-binary.md

 For more information, view the **General Prerequisites** page.

+For the best experience in following this guide, consider also cloning this repository: [`parachain-guide-resources`](https://github.com/CrackTheCode016/parachain-guide-resources)

 ## Installing `polkadot`

 For this guide, we will ensure a consistent environment by installing Polkadot.
 This is how we will provision and start our relay chain instance: